hack4impact/resources/CONTRIBUTING.md

 Note that each bullet-pointed link has two trailing spaces, to induce a line break in Markdown.

-For new files, let's use kebab-case (capitalize each word, separate words with hyphens).
+For new files, let's use kebab-case (lowercase each word, separate words with hyphens).
 Example: `new-file.md`

 Please no tab characters; they sometimes format as Code Blocks.
 Please use 2